ranzhang/blockchain/Bitcoin/bc/README.md

 ** By Randy Zhang **

 This is a simple implementation to demonstrate some of the basic fundamental components of a blockchain.
 Key sections of the code are:
-1. A Block class that computes block header and double SHA256 head hash
+1. A Block class that computes block header and double SHA256 header hash
 2. A Blockchain class that can generate the genesis block and additional blocks with a simple Proof of Work algorithm.
-The difficulty and hash target values are set in a way to quickly mine a block.
-The basic concept though is the same as it is used in Bitcoin.
+Though the difficulty and hash target values are set in a way to quickly mine a block, the basic concept is the same as it is used in Bitcoin.

 ```python